AustinCodingAcademy/temp-101-ebook/ebook-folder/docs/additionalResources/interviewChallenges.md

   // optional code example
 ``` -->

+******

 ## The Prompts

 ### Class 1

-- [ ] **Prompt 1: NONE**
+**NONE**

 ### Class 2

-- [ ] **Prompt 1: Wireframe & Plan** - *What is wireframing?
+**Wireframe & Plan** - *What is wireframing?
 How do we plan the construction of a web page?
 How can we use paper and pencil to guide us while coding?
 As a class, talk through and develop a plan to build the NASA Contact Page.*
 <!-- - [ ] **Prompt 2: Title** - *description* -->

 ### Class 3

-- [ ] **Prompt 1: Title** - *Two students, at-a-time, will come up to the board at a time to work with their instructor to wireframe the following website mockups:*
+**Title** - *Two students, at-a-time, will come up to the board at a time to work with their instructor to wireframe the following website mockups:*

   > NOTE: please use the time to create meaningful wireframes with semantic elements and maybe useful CSS pseudo code that can guide your coding for today's project.